gatherworkshops/Building-with-jQuery/slideshow/webfoundations/loading-a-webpage.md

 ![Diagram of how a web page is served](images/diagram_http.png)

 Note:

-Client is your computer.
-(PC, laptop, phone)
+So how does our computer load a web page over the Internet?

-ISP handles your internet account.
-(Telecom, Orcon, Vodafone)
+First of all the client, your computer, sends a URL request like "youtube.com" to your ISP (eg. Orcon, Spark or Vodafone).

-Server is where web page files are stored.
-(Warehouses full of computers)
+Your ISP sends a request to the Domain Name Server, which turns the URL into an IP Address.

-DNS stores list of names matched to IP addresses.
-(Map of URLs against IP addresses)
+Using the IP Address, your ISP can find the actual server where the web page files are stored, and send them back to your computer.

-All these separate parts are owned by separate people.
+All these separate parts are owned by different people.